OpenBfS/UncertRadio/paper/paper.md

 these files have been replaced by a modern python sphinx [@sphinx_web] based documentation, but is lacking some german translations.
 Thus, the old chm files are still available in the repository or upon request.
 The individual help topics are available from within `UncertRadio` using various help buttons.
+In addition, the complete documentation is available on [GitHub Pages](https://openbfs.github.io/UncertRadio/).
-The current development goals and open issues can be found in the README file.
+The current development goals and open issues can be found in the [README](https://github.com/OpenBfS/UncertRadio/blob/main/README.md) file.

 Code problems can be reported in the [issues](https://github.com/OpenBfS/UncertRadio/issues) tab on GitHub.
 The authors are happy to help within their capabilities.